otrv4/otrv4/otrv4.md

 Sender's Version Advertisement (ADV)
   This is described in the section above on Creating a Version Advertisement G1*i (POINT)
-  The ephemeral public D-H key.
+  The ephemeral public ECDH key.
 X_i (MPI)
   The ephemeral public D-H key.
-TODO: Do they have the same name?
 ```

 #### DRE-Auth message